raiarun/CoolProject/README.md

 contributors: rarun7, ranour93
 url:https://github.com/raiarun

-This project is about developing a well organized database system of employees in a company by utilizing shell script.
-A user will be able to give input from the command line  about the information of each employee such as names, types of employment and salary.
+Purpose : This project is about developing a well organized database system in order to store information of employees in a company by utilizing shell script.
+Specification : A user will be able to input information from the command line  about each employee such as names, types of employment and salary.
 The program will take the input from the command line, organize the information and put into differenet directories.
 The user will be able to access information later.
 The application of this project is to keep a decently organized information of employees.